andrewjlock/astrix/README.md

-# AsTrIX: AeroSpace Trajectory Imaging toolboX
+# ASTrIX: AeroSpace Trajectory Imaging toolboX

 A Python tool package for planning and analysing aerospace remote imaging and diagnostic experiments.